pfsense/docs/source/releases/2-4-3-new-features-and-changes.rst

 -  Fixed issues with rtsold on VLAN interfaces
    `#7412 <https://redmine.pfsense.org/issues/7412>`__
--  Fixed issues with dhcp6c lock files after unclean shutdown when using “Do not wait for an RA” on IPv6 WAN interface `#8106 <https://redmine.pfsense.org/issues/8106>`__
+-  Fixed issues with dhcp6c lock files after unclean shutdown when using "Do not wait for an RA" on IPv6 WAN interface `#8106 <https://redmine.pfsense.org/issues/8106>`__
 -  Added a feature to allow pppoe on a CARP VIP so it will only be active on whichever node is master